DistributedClocks/GoVector/README.md

 API Info

 The Library Supports 3 Major Calls
-Initilize()
+Initialize()
 PrepareSend()
 UnpackReceive()
 The calls are explained below

 How to Use This Library

 Step 0
 To Use This Library, copy the govec folder in your project.
-In your program, import it by adding this : import "./govec"
+In your program, import it by adding this :
+	"./govec"
 to your import list.

 Step 1:
-	Create a Global Variable and Initilize it using like this = Logger:= Initialize("MyProcess","ProcessId",ShouldYouSeeLoggingOnScreen,ShouldISendVectorClockonWire,Debug)
+Create a Global Variable and Initialize it using like this =

+	Logger:= Initialize("MyProcessName",ShouldYouSeeLoggingOnScreen,ShouldISendVectorClockonWire,Debug)

-	ShouldYouSeeLoggingOnScreen prints whatever is logged by the Libary on Standard Output ShouldISendVectorClockonWire should be true if all involved Networked Program are also using this library and false if only you are logging
+ShouldYouSeeLoggingOnScreen prints whatever is logged by the Library on Standard Output ShouldISendVectorClockonWire should be true if all involved Networked Program are also using this library and false if only you are logging
 Debug prints extra information on Standard Output

 Step 2:
 When Ever You Decide to Send any []byte, call PrepareSend and send output.
 So instead of:
-	TCP.Send([]MessagePayload)
+	TCP.Send([]YourMessage)
 call :
-	TCP.Send(PrepareSend("Message Description", []YourPayload))
+	TCP.Send(PrepareSend("Message Description", []YourMessage))

 Step 3:
 When Receiveing a []byte Message, Unpack it with UnpackRecieve Call.
 So instead of:
-	TCP.Receive([]ReceivedPayload)
+	TCP.Receive([]RecievedBuffer)
 call :

-	[]UnpackedMessage :=  UnpackReceive("Message Description" []ReceivedPayload)
+	[]UnpackedMessage :=  UnpackReceive("Message Description", []ReceivedBuffer)
 using UnpackedMessage for further processing.
+Note You may have to convert an Array into a slice